eat-sleep-code/camera.zero/README.md

-# Compatibility Notice

-Due to breaking changes in the Raspberry Pi OS camera stack, if you wish to use this software on a Raspberry Pi running "Bullseye" (or newer) version of Raspberry Pi OS, you must enable Legacy Camera Support via `sudo raspi-config` > *Interface Options* > *Legacy Camera*.

----

 # Camera Zero

 Combining Camera Zero with an Arducam 12MP camera, a Raspberry Pi Zero WH, a PiMoRoNi trackball breakout, and an Adafruit 16-LED NeoPixel ring will result in a neat little screenless camera that can be controlled with your thumb.